-vlm-1 can extract structured data from invoices in PDF or image format.
+vlm-1 can extract structured data from invoices, along with their visual grounding in PDF or image format.
 Here’s a step-by-step guide on how to parse an invoice:

-For higher-quality results, you can enable Visual Grounding to help the model understand the invoice and extract more accurate information.
-See High-Quality Invoice Parsing with Grounding for more details.
+For higher-quality results, we recommend enabling Visual Grounding to help the model understand the invoice and extract more accurate information.
+See High-Accuracy Parsing with Grounding for more details.

 Parsing Invoices in 2 Steps